-Owing to the lack of perennial streams in the semi-desert to desert parts, two thirds of South Africa's surface area is largely dependent on groundwater.
+Owing to the lack of perennial streams in the semi-desert to desert parts, two thirds of South Africa's surface area are largely dependent on groundwater.
 Although irrigation is the largest user, the supply to more than 300 towns and smaller settlements is also extremely important.
-Through government's commitment to meeting the basic water needs of communities, groundwater has become a strategic resource for village water supply in the wetter parts of the country, because of its cost-effectiveness in a widely scattered small-scale-user situation.
+Through government's commitment to meeting the basic water needs of communities, groundwater has become a strategic resource for village water supply in the wetter parts of the country, nicians.
+The department, in partnership with nine Higher Education institutions and two professional bodies, has awarded 105 bursaries to students studying towards qualifications in the technical fields. because of its cost-effectiveness in a widely scattered small-scale-user situation.